 - Location.
 Now that you know where to look for some hotels with great balconies or terraces in Las Vegas, you still need to figure out which one is in your ideal Vegas location.

 - Amenities.
 If you want to gamble your heart out, but also be able to get a massage and see a show.
 Don’t just focus on the balcony, make sure your hotel has all the other amenities you want.

 - Services.
 Similar to amenities, if you want to be able to order room service to eat on your terrace at midnight, you should make sure your hotel has 24-hour room service.
 The same with other services such as turndown, shoe shining, etc.

 - Price.
 Of course, you may also need to think about the budget.
-Unless you comfortably have the means, you probably don’t want to book a Caesar’s Palace penthouse for an extended stay unless you’re prepared for the bill.
+Unless you comfortably have the means, you probably don’t want to book a Caesars Palace penthouse for an extended stay just because it has a balcony, unless you’re prepared for the bill.
 Don’t let yourself get caught off guard when you check out.

 - Time Spent.
-Finally, you should ask yourself just how much time you think you will be spending on the balcony?
+Finally, you should ask yourself just how much time you think you will be spending on your Vegas hotel balcony?
 No sense paying extra for the balcony room if you’re not going to spend much time enjoying it.

-If you keep these in mind while searching through the hotels with balconies, you should have a great visit and enjoy a great view!
+If you keep the tips I talked about in this article in mind while searching through the available Las Vegas hotels with balconies, you should have a great visit and enjoy a great view!

 Need more help deciding on a Vegas hotel?
 Then, check out our article: How To Choose a Hotel in Las Vegas.
 It’s the ultimate guide to finding the best hotel for your Sin City vacation.